demisto/content/Packs/FortiSandbox/Integrations/FortiSandboxv2/README.md

 ### fortisandbox-submission-cancel

 ***
 Cancel a running job submission.
-Notice: jobs that are already being processed cannot be canceled, only jobs that are in the queue.
+Note: Jobs that are already being processed cannot be canceled, only jobs that are in the queue.

 #### Base Command